-- Emergency medical dispatch (including provision of, or affiliation with, advice lines for patient navigation), - Rapid response to emergencies, - Emergency and critical care (ground and airmedical) transport, - Interfacility and other medical transportation,

-- Emergency medical assessment and intervention (basic and advanced life support for all age groups, tactical and wilderness emergency care, disaster preparedness and mass casualty medical intervention). - Logistical, operational, or clinical support of mobile integrated healthcare services operated by the EMS agency or by another agency, facility or system. - Community paramedicine services, which may be part of an MIH system or operate as a stand-alone, can include some or all of the following: - o urgent medical intervention, - o preventive medical evaluation and care, - o chronic disease assessment and management support, - o post-discharge follow-up evaluation and management support, and/or - o based on the assessments described above, patient transport, arranged transportation, or referral to other community health and social service resources.
+- Emergency medical dispatch (including provision of, or affiliation with, advice lines for patient navigation), - Rapid response, emergency and critical care (ground and airmedical) transport, - Interfacility and other medical transportation, - Emergency medical assessment and intervention (basic life support, advanced life support, tactical and wilderness emergency care), - Logistical, operational, or clinical support of mobile integrated healthcare ("MIH") services operated by the EMS agency or by another agency, facility or system. - Community paramedicine services, which may be an integral part of an MIH system or operate as a stand-alone, can include some or all of the following- - urgent medical assessment and care, - o preventive medical assessment and care, - o chronic disease assessment and management support, - o post-discharge follow-up assessment and management support, and/or - based on the assessments described above, patient transport, arranged transportation, or referral to other community health and social service resources.